-- (1) For a description of the acquisition of Oiltanking, see "Significant Recent Developments" within this Part I, Item 2. - (2) On certain of our capital projects, third parties are obligated to reimburse us for all or a portion of project expenditures.
+- (1) For a description of the acquisition of Oiltanking, see "Significant Recent Developments" within this Part I, Item 2. - (2) Amount represents the initial payment for EFS Midstream in July 2015.
+For a general description of the acquisition of EFS Midstream, see "Significant Recent Developments" within this Part I, Item 2. - (3) On certain of our capital projects, third parties are obligated to reimburse us for all or a portion of project expenditures.
 The majority of such arrangements are associated with pipeline construction projects and production well tie-ins.
-Contributions in aid of construction costs were \$7.8 million and \$13.9 million for the six months ended June 30, 2015 and 2014, respectively.
-Growth and sustaining capital amounts presented in the table above are presented net of related contributions in aid of construction costs. - (3) Growth capital projects either (a) result in new sources of cash flow due to enhancements of or additions to existing assets (e.g., additional revenue streams, cost savings resulting from debottlenecking of a facility, etc.) or (b) expand our asset base through construction of new facilities that will generate additional revenue streams and cash flows. - (4) Sustaining capital expenditures are capital expenditures (as defined by GAAP) resulting from improvements to existing assets.
+Contributions in aid of construction costs were \$11.4 million and \$20.0 million for the nine months ended September 30, 2015 and 2014, respectively.
+Growth and sustaining capital amounts presented in the table above are presented net of related contributions in aid of construction costs. - (4) Growth capital projects either (a) result in new sources of cash flow due to enhancements of or additions to existing assets (e.g., additional revenue streams, cost savings resulting from debottlenecking of a facility, etc.) or (b) expand our asset base through construction of new facilities that will generate additional revenue streams and cash flows. - (5) Sustaining capital expenditures are capital expenditures (as defined by GAAP) resulting from improvements to existing assets.
 Such expenditures serve to maintain existing operations but do not generate additional revenues or result in significant cost savings.

 Fluctuations in our spending for growth capital projects and investments in unconsolidated affiliates are explained in large part by increases or decreases in spending on major expansion projects.
-Our most significant growth capital expenditures for the six months ended June 30, 2015 involved projects at our Houston LPG and ethane export terminals and Mont Belvieu complex.
+Our most significant growth capital expenditures for the nine months ended September 30, 2015 involved projects at our Houston LPG and ethane export terminals and Mont Belvieu complex.